KPHX

-KPHX (1480 kHz) is a commercial AM radio station in Phoenix, Arizona.
-It is owned by Vic Micheal's Cedar Cove Broadcasting.
+KPHX (1480 AM) is a commercial radio station in Phoenix, Arizona.
+It is owned by Jacob Garcia, through licensee La Hermosa Radio LLC.
 KPHX carries a Spanish language Christian talk and teaching radio format.
 It is also heard on FM translator 92.9 K225CT in Paradise Valley, Arizona.

-Using a directional antenna, KPHX broadcasts at 1,000 watts by day and 33 watts at night.
+Using a directional antenna, KPHX broadcasts with 1,000 watts by day and 33 watts at night.

 History

 KHAT

-The station at 1480 AM signed on the air on June 10, 1958 as a daytime-only Country music station called KHAT.
+The station at 1480 AM signed on the air on June 10, 1958, as a daytime-only country music station called KHAT.
 This format stayed in place until 1972, when it switched to an all-news radio format as KPHX, which only lasted about a year.
 The format and call sign changes accompanied a 1972 sale to Phoenix Broadcasting Co.
 This period saw additional changes, including a power increase from 500 to 1,000 watts.

 Around 1974, with its sale to the Riverside Amusement Park Company, KPHX became a Spanish language station playing Regional Mexican music.
 By 1982, KPHX had started operating at night, using two transmitter sites to provide the daytime and nighttime service.

-Comedy and Adult Standards
+Comedy and adult standards

-Starting in 2004, KPHX aired a syndicated all-comedy format which remained for nearly two years.
+Starting in 2004, KPHX aired a syndicated all-comedy format, which remained for nearly two years.
 KPHX flipped to an adult standards format in 2006, featuring the "Music of Your Life" radio network.